 Venues: Petach Tikva Museum of Art and Rose Art Museum, Boston

-Dor Guez's one-person exhibition, proposes, for the first time, scrutiny of the Christian-Arab minority in Israel, a reference group which has not heretofore been granted profound perusal as a differentiated ethnic group in the local cultural field.
+Dor Guez's installation proposes for the first time, a scrutiny of the Palestinian minority in Israel, a reference group which has not heretofore been granted profound examination as a differentiated group in state's museums.

-* Tָhe exhibition was accompanied by a publication designed by Koby Levi, including essays by Drorit Gur Arie, Ariella Azoulay, and Gil Eyal.
+* Tָhe exhibition was accompanied by a publication designed by Koby Levi, including essays by Drorit Gur Arie, and Ariella Azoulay.

 Untitled (St. George Church)